winglam/dependent-tests-impact/README.md

 The `figureGenerator.sh` script takes 9 hours to complete on a machine with the following configuration:
 Intel(R) Core(TM) i5-4590T CPU @ 2.00GHz 8GB RAM
+Please note that it is confirmed that the script does not run as expected with Java 8.
+The script was ran on a machine with Java version "1.7.0_91" but should run accordingly for all versions of Java 7.

 Once the script finishes running, the results for prioritization, selection and parallelization can be found in